-FINANCIAL OUTLOOK FOR 2010
+FINANCIAL OUTLOOK FOR 2011

-The Company provides projections and other forward-looking information in this "Financial Outlook for 2010" section within MD&A. This section contains many forward-looking statements, particularly relating to the Company's future financial performance.
+The Company provides projections and other forward-looking information in this "Financial Outlook for 2011" section within MD&A. This section contains many forward-looking statements, particularly relating to the Company's future financial performance.
 These forward-looking statements are estimates based on information currently available to the Company, are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and are subject to the precautionary statements set forth in the introduction in Part I of this Annual Report on Form 10-K above.
 Actual results are likely to differ, and in the past have differed, materially from those forecast by the Company, depending on the outcome of various factors, including, but not limited to, those set forth in Item 1A, Risk Factors.

-The Company expects that consolidated revenues for the full year 2010 will grow by 13 percent to 15 percent.
-We anticipate revenue growth in the Learning segment to be in the 14 percent to 16 percent range and the Research unit's revenue to increase by approximately 10 percent to 12 percent.
+The Company anticipates that consolidated revenues for the full year 2011 will grow by 15 percent to 19 percent when compared to the full year 2010.
+We anticipate revenue growth in the Learning segment to be in the 16 percent to 20 percent range and the Research segment's revenue to increase by approximately 13 percent to 17 percent.